-The dedicated shellfish samples available for this shellfish area were found to be non-compliant with shellfish guideline values for arsenic (in the 2008 biota sample) outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and 4 of the Quality of Shellfish Waters Regulations (S.I.
+The dedicated shellfish samples available for this shellfish area were found to be compliant with shellfish mandatory and guideline values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) (Table 1).
-Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area
+Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.

-The results of the WFD monitoring programme indicate that there are water quality issues, reflecting the results of macroinvertebrate sampling, in some of the waters discharging in the vicinity of this shellfish area.
+The results of the WFD monitoring programme does not indicate any water quality issues in the vicinity of this shellfish area.

-The shellfish flesh classification monitoring does not indicate faecal contamination in this shellfish area.
+The shellfish flesh classification monitoring does not indicates faecal contamination in this shellfish area.